P3RK4N/NetUtil/README.md

 Network programming utility header for Linux

 ## MREPRO_COMMON v0.4.2
-All in one utility header for Network Programming exercises.
+All in one utility header for Network Programming.

 Currently features:
   - all necessary includes in one place